Why Mighty Writers

 It's why literacy isn’t just a mission for Mighty Writers.

-In 2009, we launched Mighty Writers on a South Philadelphia corner with a five-word elevator pitch: We teach kids to write.
+In 2009, we launched Mighty Writers with a five-word elevator pitch: We teach kids to write.

-Last year, we impacted the lives of over 3,000 Philly kids with our free programs that teach kids to think clearly and write with clarity.
+In 2018, we impacted the lives of over 3,500 Philly kids with our free writing programs that teach kids to think clearly and write with clarity.

 That's 500 kids more than the year before.
 And 1,000 more than two years ago.

-We're often asked if we're surprised by our growth.
-We're not.
+We're not surprised by the growth.
 We know what we have.

 Writing has power.
 Learn to express yourself and the world opens up.

-You'd think a skill with so much power would be top of mind in every school district in the country.
+You'd think something with so much power would be top of mind in every school district in the country.

 You'd think wrong.

-The priorities on most school system agendas: math, science and standardized tests.
+In most school systems, math, science and standardized tests take precedence.

 Writing sits by itself in the back of the bus.